Mythology and Destiny

-The gripping story of Oedipus is peculiar in the sense that it aptly demonstrates one of the fundamental tenets of destiny in the mythological universe – Destiny manifests by the deeds of men, it doesn’t just come to be, it is the culmination of the action and inactions of mortals, whether intentional or otherwise.
+The gripping story of Oedipus is peculiar in the sense that it aptly demonstrates one of the fundamental tenets of destiny in the mythological universe – Destiny manifests by the deeds of men, it doesn’t just comes to be, but it is the culmination of the action, inactions and interactions of mortals, whether intentional or otherwise.

 One mythical hero who accepted his Destiny was Hercules.

 Hercules, or Heracles, was an illegitimate son of Zeus borne by the beautiful Alcmene.
 His birth and childhood were laced with difficulties since Hera, the wife of Zeus, sought every means to end his life.

 The young Hercules survived every single trial and onslaught.
 In one particular incident, when Hera sent a serpent to do away with both him and his twin Iphicles, Hercules stood up to the beast and strangled it.

 Marvelled by the display of courage and valor by an infant, his mother’s husband Amphitryon called his seer Tiresias, who declared that Hercules was destined to slay numerous monsters and become a great hero.

 And boy!
 Monsters did he slay.